citp/privacy-policy-historical/s/so/son/sonomalibrary.org.md

 ## Cookies

 The Sonoma County Library does not use cookies to track individual users of its regular public website at [www.sonomalibrary.org](http://www.sonomalibrary.org/).
-The library catalog website at [catalog.sonomalibrary.org](https://web.archive.org/catalog/catdirect.scl), the [SuperSearch](https://web.archive.org/super.html) service, and several of [our databases](https://web.archive.org/research/) do use cookies.
+The library catalog website, at [catalog.sonomalibrary.org](https://web.archive.org/catalog/catdirect.scl), and several of [our databases](https://web.archive.org/research/) do use cookies.
 These are used to keep track of your current session and keep you logged on to the service or database you are using.
 These cookies are temporary and are not stored on your computer after your web browser is closed.

 ## Your Library card number and account